 At the Law Offices of Michael J. Owen, we represent Florida clients in a vast array of legal matters.
-Based in Brandon, our attorneys handle issues related to foreclosure defense and bankruptcy, as well as real estate, family law, and personal injury.
+Our Brandon foreclosure defense attorneys also handle issues related to bankruptcy, real estate, family law, and personal injury.
 We can help you throughout all the steps of your legal journey, and we are committed to each of our clients on an individual level.
 Whether you’re going through a divorce, undergoing financial difficulties, or in danger of losing your home, choosing an attorney is an important decision to ensure your rights are properly protected.
 We offer vast experience and tenacious dedication in matters throughout our diverse and complex range of practice areas.Asserting Your Rights in Foreclosure and Bankruptcy

 A lender may seek to foreclose on a home in order to terminate an owner’s interest in it following the default on a loan.
 In these proceedings, an owner must defend the complaint by filing a response within 20 days.
 After responding, a defendant can look into various alternatives to avoid foreclosure on his or her home.